 - etc …

-Pages can be ordered hierarchically, however, to keep your site content organized.
+Pages can be used, however, to help you organize and manage your content hierarchically.

 Go here to learn how to create a new WordPress page:

-For example, you can organize your primary subjects into “Parent” pages (where each of your main content topics gets its own page), and then add subtopics for each of your main topics into “child” pages …
+For example, you can organize your main content into “Parent” pages (where each of your top-level content topics gets its own page), and then add nested pages (called “child” pages) to each of your secondary information sections …

-(In WordPress, main pages and nested pages are referred to as “parent” pages and “child” pages)
+(In WordPress, top-level pages and subpages are called “parent” pages and “child” pages)

-You can add as many subpages as you want to organize your content into “topic hierarchies”, as shown in the diagram below …
+You can add as many “child” pages as you need to organize your content into “topic hierarchies”, as shown in the illustration below …

-(Organize Your Content Using Parent & Child Pages)
+(Organize Your Content Using Parent & Child WordPress Pages)